kawaiiDango/pano-scrobbler/privacy-policy.md

 ### Notification Access Permission

 The permission is used to read music metadata and playing state from other apps.
-The app does not access or read actual notifications except: a) Pixel's Now Playing, if you have a Pixel device and Pixel Now Playing scrobbling is enabled. b) Songs recognized in AutoShazam mode by the Shazam app, if it is enabled for scrobbling.
+The app does not access or read actual notifications except from these apps, if they are enabled for scrobbling:
+- Pixel's Now Playing
+- Ambient Music Mod
+- Shazam
+- Audile

 ### Links to Other Sites